SvenHerbers/XIAM-2NQ/README.md

 | `chixy12,chixy34,chixy56,chiyz12,chiyz34,chiyz56,chixz12,chixz34,chixz56` | `Quadrupole coupling terms, but used offdiagonal in v.
 Matrix elements offdiagonal in J neglected.
 These parameters go with Pickett type Coriolis parameters.
 Should not be mixed with Wilson type at the moment, due to a likely phase inconsistency.` |

 ## Update Notes
+  XIAM-2NQ v0.46b - 05-August-2026 <br>
+Various output improvements from Luyao Zou's `pr/1` branch have been merged into the main branch:
+- Added printout of the lower-state energy in units of cm<sup>−1</sup> to intensity predictions.
+- Standardized parameter output formatting for values from E−3 down to E−24.
+- Fixed a compilation bug: the statement
+  ``write(0,*) "DIMUNI too small.
+Increase its value in", "iam.fi before compilation."`` was missing a comma, causing compilation errors with `gfortran`.

   XIAM-2NQ v0.46 - 05/06-July-2026 <br>
   - Fixed a bug that caused an unnecessary `NULL` and `0` to be printed at the end of the control parameter summary.
 This was resolved by setting `parameter (C_LAST = 30)` in `iam.fi`.
   - Added the compile-time dimension `DIMUNI` to `iam.fi`, which defines the maximum matrix size allocated for quadrupole (`NQ`) treatments.
 Previously, this limit was hard-coded as `DIMQ*DIMQ2*DIMTOT`.